IMsumitkumar/python-basics-QnA/Functions.md

 In summary, the `__del__` method is a special method that is called when an instance of a class is about to be deleted.
 This method can be used to define cleanup code for a class, such as releasing resources or closing connections.
 The `__del__` method is called when the garbage collector is about to delete an object, it's not guaranteed that the `__del__` method will be called at all.
 If you want to ensure that an object's resources are released, it's better to use a context manager, for example using the `with` statement.

-### How do you use the "new" method to customize the creation of a class object?
+### Q: How do you use the "new" method to customize the creation of a class object?
 In Python, the `__new__` method is a special method that is called when a new instance of a class is created.
 This method can be used to customize the creation of a class object, such as allocating memory for the object, initializing the object's attributes, or returning a different object altogether.

 Here is an example of how to use the `__new__` method to customize the creation of a class object: